 MP for Burton and Uttoxeter

 Jacob Collier is a Labour and Co-operative MP for Burton and Uttoxeter, elected in July 2024.
-He sits on the Transport Committee and on several Bills committees, including the Courts (Remote Hearings) Bill, Licensing Hours Extensions Bill, and the Petitions Committee, and previously served on the Renters’ Rights Bill committee in late 2024.
+He currently serves on the Transport Committee, the Courts (Remote Hearings) Bill Committee, the Licensing Hours Extensions Bill Committee and the Petitions Committee, and previously sat on the Renters' Rights Bill committee in late 2024.

 Generated 21 February 2026